 i.
 GLOW Pratunam Hotel

 I’ve stayed here twice because I think it’s a great hotel!
 Have always felt very comfortable in the rooms, and it is right across the road from Platinum Fashion Mall.
 You can go shopping there and walk back to your hotel to dump your loot.
 Glow Hotel’s lobby is located on the 7th floor.
 There’s a massage parlour at that level too, which is actually operated by one of the shops in the same building.
+(Ps: info about massage parlour is as per 2014, lol.)

 The downside of Glow Hotel is it’s not too near any train station.
 Its nearest BTS station is Siam or Chit Lom, a good walking distance (but totally do-able) away.